peteroupc/Numbers/docs/PeterO.Numbers.EFloat.md

 <b>Return Value:</b>

-This number's value as an arbitrary-precision binary float.
+This number's value as an arbitrary-precision binary floating-point number.

 <a id="FromDouble_double"></a>
 ### FromDouble